 What is the Census?

 The Census is a survey that collects basic information on all of the people in the United States on Census Day, April 1, 2020.
-The Constitution of the United States requires that our government perform a census every ten years.
+The United States Constitution requires the government to perform a census every 10 years.

 The results of the census are integral to our functioning democracy.
 Some of the ways the data is used include:

 - Steering hundreds of billions of dollars every year to every community in the nation